Feeling Overwhelmed by Adversity?

 Two powerful keys to resilience for today.

-It’s easy to lose heart with all today’s challenges--economic insecurity, political strife, darkness, despair, and violence in our world.
+It’s easy to lose heart with all today’s challenges--Covid-19, racial injustice, economic insecurity, political strife, darkness, despair, and violence in our world.
 Yet research on resilience has shown that despite external challenges, each of us has tremendous potential to flourish.

 Researchers Emmy Werner and Ruth Smith’s classic longitudinal study has identified two key resilience factors that enabled at-risk youth to overcome negative circumstances and lead successful, meaningful lives.